 Gatto began her career as an educator in economically disadvantaged neighborhoods of Los Angeles.
 She then worked for the City of Los Angeles, overseeing matters pertaining to history and preservation, museums, and education.
 Her years with the City of Los Angeles produced acclaimed exhibitions including L.A.
 225: Los Angeles Through the Eyes of Artists, Sacred Memories: Honoring the Dead Across Cultures, and Sunshine and Struggle: The Italian Presence in Los Angeles, 1827-1927.
 The California Education Standards-based curriculum guide she authored, My City, My History, was used in the region’s schools.

 A lifelong resident of Los Angeles, Gatto attended the University of California, Los Angeles, and California State University Los Angeles, graduating magna cum laude with degrees in social science and history, before pursuing a teaching credential in secondary education and a master’s degree in history.
 Gatto has served as an advocate and consultant for non-profit organizations and the private sector in fields of policy, planning, and development.
 Gatto has been honored by the City of Los Angeles for her work on two occasions, and has been recognized by the State of California for her contributions.

 Gatto is a dual citizen of the United States and Italy.
-She resides in Los Angeles, is married and has adult sons.
+She resides in Los Angeles and has an adult son.